 47 Business Continuity Business Continuity Plans (BCP) The organisation has business continuity plans for the management of incidents.
-Detailing how it will respond, recover and manage its services during disruptions to: people information and data premises suppliers and contractors IT and infrastructure Υ Documented evidence that as a minimum the BCP checklist is covered by the various plans of the organisation.
+Detailing how it will respond, recover and manage its services during disruptions to: •people •information and data •premises •suppliers and contractors •IT and infrastructure Y Documented evidence that as a minimum the BCP checklist is covered by the various plans of the organisation.
 Ensure BCPS are Developed using the ISO 22301 and the NHS Toolkit.
-BC Planning is undertaken by an adequately trained person and contain the following: - Purpose and Scope - Objectives and assumptions - Escalation & Response Structure which is specific to your organisation. - Plan activation criteria, procedures and authorisation. - Response teams roles and responsibilities. - Individual responsibilities and authorities of team members. - Prompts for immediate action and any specific decisions the team may need to make. - Communication requirements and procedures with relevant interested parties. - Internal and external interdependencies. - Summary Information of the organisations prioritised activities. - Decision support checklists The Trust has BCPs for all wards I areas which are reviewed annually or post incident as required.
+BC Planning is undertaken by an adequately trained person and contain the following: • Purpose and Scope • Objectives and assumptions • Escalation & Response Structure which is specific to your organisation. • Plan activation criteria, procedures and authorisation. • Response teams roles and responsibilities. • Individual responsibilities and authorities of team members. • Prompts for immediate action and any specific decisions the team may need to make. • Communication requirements and procedures with relevant interested parties. • Internal and external interdependencies. • Summary Information of the organisations prioritised activities. • Details of meeting locations The Trust has BCPs for all words i areas which are reviewed annually or post incident as required.
 These plans include disruptions to: staff, IT and telecome, premises and suppliers.
-The Procurment Team request BCPs from suppliers and the IT team have a disaster recovery plan for responding to and recovering from disruption.
-All BCPs are stored centrally by the EPRR team on the networks drive.
-Fully Compliant 48 Business Continuity Testing and Exercising The organisation has in place a procedure whereby testing and exercising of Business Continuity plans is undertaken on a yearly basis as a minimum, following organisational change or as a result of learning from other business continuity incidents. Υ Confirm the type of exercise the organisation has undertaken to meet this sub standard: • Discussion based exercise • Scenario Exercises • Simulation Exercises • Live exercise • Test • Undertake a debrief Evidence Post exercise/ testing reports and action plans BCP compliance is monitored through the EPRR Committee and reported to Trust Board via the core standards assurance process.
+The Procurment Team request BCPp from suppliers and the IT team have a disaster recovery plan for responding to and recovering from disruption.
+All BCPs are stored centrally by the EPRR team on the networkk drive.
+48 Business Continuity Testing and Ezercising The organisation has in place a procedure whereby testing and exercising of Business Continuity plans is undertaken on a yearly basis as a minimum, following organisational change or as a result of learning from other business continuity incidents.
+Y Confirm the type of exercise the organisation has undertaken to meet this sub standard: - Discussion based exercise - Scenario Exercises - Simulation Exercises - Live exercise - Test - Undertake a debrief Evidence Post exercise/ testing reports and action plans BCP compliance is monitored through the EPBR Committee and reported to Trust Board via the core standards assurance process.
 All BCPs are reviewed via discussion within the division on an annual basis as a minimum.
-They are also reviewed post incident - this year we have experienced live scenarios including heatwave, telecoms and IT outages so not undertaken formal exercising Fully Compliant 49 Business Continuity Data Protection and Security Toolkit Organisation's Information Technology department certify that they are compliant with the Data Protection and Security Toolkit on an annual basis.
-Y Evidence - Statement of compliance - Action plan to obtain compliance if not achieved The IT team certify that the Trust is compliant with the Data Protection and Security Toolkit on an annual basis Fully Compliant 50 Business Continuity BCMS monitoring and evaluation The organisation's BCMS is monitored, measured and evaluated against established Key Performance Indicators.
-Reports on these and the outcome of any exercises, and status of any corrective action are annually reported to the board.
-Y Business continuity policy BCMS performance reporting Board papers The Trusts corporate BCP is reviewed as per Policy in line with key performance indicators.
+They are also reviewed post incident - this year we have experienced live scenarios including heatwave, telecoms and IT outages so not undertaken formal exercising 49 Business Continuity Data Protection and Security Toolkit Organisation's Information Technology department certify that they are compliant with the Data Protection and Security Toolkit on an annual basis.
+Y Evidence • Statement of compliance • Action plan to obtain compliance if not achieved The IT team certify that the Trust is compliant with the Data Protection and Security Toolkit on an annual basis Fully Compliant 50 Business Continuity BCMS monitoring and evaluation The organisation's BCMS is monitored, measured and evaluated against established Key Performance Indicators.
+Reports on these and the outcome of any exercises, and status of any corrective action are annually reported to the board. ¥ - Business continuity policy - BCMS - performance reporting - Board papers The Trusts corporate BCP is reviewed as per Policy in line with key performance indicators.
 Any testing or live activation of the Trust BCP and ward / department BCPs are reviewed through a formal debrief proceedure as per the Trust BCP.
-BCPs are monitored through the EPRR Committee, which feeds into the Guality and Safety Committee, a sub-group of the Trust Board.
-The annual assurance process is also presented to the Trust Board.
-Fully Compliant
+BCPs are monitored through the EPRB Committee, which feads into the Quality and Safety Committee, a sub group of the Trust Board.
+The annual assurance process is also presented to the Trust Board Fully Compliant